hdzierz/DL_Meeting/PITCHME.md

 # Background

 * Researchers complain about gene annotation
-* Manual annottaion project generated a long list of "correct" gene annotations
+* Manual annotation project generated a long list of "correct" gene annotations
-* We want to bring neural networks to PFR vreeding
+* We want to bring neural networks to PFR breeding
-* Ling term view is to produce models that can support breeding decision making
+* Long term view is to produce models that can support breeding decision making
-* Long term view is to work with variant data to predict trait(s distributions)
 * Make annotation better (do we need an NN?)

 ---